cwaldbieser/txcas/README.rst

 User realm plugins are responsible for turning an authenticated avatar ID into an object that implements txcas.inteface.ICASUSer.
 This user object is used to provide attributes to a service during a /serviceValidate or /proxyValidate call.
-Currently, user realm plugins should provide global instances that implement txcas.interface.ICASRealm.
-I am thinking I may want to change this to use some kind of factory like credential checker plugins use in the future, so development here may require changes with newer versions.
+Realm plugins should provide global instances that implement txcas.interface.ICASRealmiFactory.
+The factory should generate an object that implements the twisted...IRealm interface, similar to how credential checker plugin architecture works.

 Ticket Store Plugins
 ^^^^^^^^^^^^^^^^^^^^